 In June 2009, the City of Los Angeles Planning Department issued a Notice of Preparation for the environmental impact report (EIR) for the proposed replacement project.
 The public had the opportunity to comment on the project’s potential environmental impacts and alternatives that should be considered in the EIR.
 The City received 200 letters urging that the hotel be considered as a historic resource in the EIR.

-In July 2009, Los Angeles City Councilmember Paul Koretz filed a motion to nominate the hotel for designation as a Los Angeles Historic-Cultural Monument.
+In July 2009, Los Angeles City Councilmember Paul Koretz at the time filed a motion to nominate the hotel for designation as a Los Angeles Historic-Cultural Monument.
 He also encouraged all parties to come together and seek a preservation solution which they did, beginning in November 2009.

 Following several months of concentrated and productive meetings, the Conservancy, the National Trust, and Next Century Associates announced plans in February 2010 for a revised development project that would preserve the famed hotel.

-To meet property owner Next Century Associates’ goal of creating a pedestrian-friendly environment, the sunken plaza in front of the hotel will be filled in to more closely connect the structure with Avenue of the Stars.
-The ballroom, which has been highly altered, will be replaced with a slightly smaller ballroom that will still be the largest on the Westside.
-The lobby’s glass windows will be removed to create a breezeway through the property.
-The project allows for very small, one-story construction in front of the hotel building, carefully placed to maintain the view of the structure’s sweeping arc.
+To meet property owner Next Century Associates’ goal of creating a pedestrian-friendly environment, the sunken plaza in front of the hotel was filled in to more closely connect the structure with Avenue of the Stars.
+The ballroom, which has been highly altered, was replaced with a slightly smaller ballroom that will still be the largest on the Westside.
+The lobby’s glass windows were removed to create a breezeway through the property.
+The project allowed for very small, one-story construction in front of the hotel building, carefully placed to maintain the view of the structure’s sweeping arc.

 The Los Angeles Cultural Heritage Commission reviewed the revised project in September 2010 and determined that it maintains the Century Plaza’s eligibility for listing as a Historic-Cultural Monument (HCM).